Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Use Case Selection Criteria and Descriptive Structure

-\begin{itemize} \item \textbf{Type of harm:} we are interested in AI systems that can cause some kind of compensable harm within the different liability regimes, i.e., personal injury, including medically recognised psychological harm, and damage to property. \item \textbf{Significance of harm:} although the use cases may not necessarily put the "general public" at risk, the possibility of harm to third parties in the envisaged scenarios should be reasonably high.
+\begin{itemize} \item \textbf{Type of harm:} since the AI-specific issues of proof of causation can be applied irrespective of the type of harm, our analysis focuses on any type of harm compensable under all liability regimes, i.e. personal injury, including medically recognised psychological damage, and property damage.
+In this way we ensure the broad relevance of the use cases. \item \textbf{Significance of harm:} although the use cases may not necessarily put the "general public" at risk, the possibility of harm to third parties in the envisaged scenarios should be reasonably high.
 In other words, the scale of potential accidents should not be negligible.
 To realistically achieve this goal, on the one hand, we are looking for applications operating in public environments.
-On the other hand, AI systems must be embodied in some kind of mobile robotic platform, whose operating dynamics pose some danger to the bystanders. \end{itemize}
+On the other hand, to provide illustrative examples, we consider that AI systems should be embodied in some kind of mobile robotic platform, whose operating dynamics are more likely to pose a danger to bystanders. \end{itemize}